xbokmd/plastilinn/docs/xBoK/keys/Decision_makers_accessibility.md

-## profile Name - Sales strategy - Decision makers accessibility
+## profiles - Sales strategy - Decision makers accessibility
 #rating: 30
 - how difficult is it to talk to the decision makers?
 - **💭 Questions**